HellBoy-OP/RainfallPrediction/README.md

 # Rainfall Prediction System
-    Using Machine Learning (Python)
+> Using Machine Learning (Python)

+This project showcases the integration of machine learning with modern web technologies to address real-world challenges effectively.

+# Technologies Used:
+- Frontend:
+  > JavaScipt, HTML, Tailwind CSS

+- Backend & ML Model:
+  > Python (Flask, numpy, skikit-learn, matplotlib)

+## Objective
+> The primary aim of this project is to accurately predict rainfall using historical data spanning from 1901 to 2015.
+By leveraging this extensive dataset, the model can provide valuable insights and predictions for rainfall patterns, which can be crucial for agricultural planning, water resource management, and disaster preparedness.

+## Key Features
+- Utilizes a comprehensive dataset for accurate predictions
+- Interactive and user-friendly frontend interface
+- Robust and efficient backend processing

-- ## Dataset:
+## Dataset:
-  Monthly rainfall data of Indian State and UT from year 1901 to 2015.
+> Monthly rainfall data of Indian State and UT from year 1901 to 2015.

-- ## Models:
+## Models:
 - [ ] Linear Regression Model
 - [ ] Lasso Model
 - [ ] Ridge Model
 - [ ] SVM Model
 - [x] Random Forest Model

   > We will be using Random Forest Model for this project.

-- ## Create Model:
+## Create Model:
-    - Install requirements from `requirements.txt` & `dev_req.txt`
+- Install requirements from `requirements.txt`

+      pip3 install -r requirements.txt

-    - To create the model run `python3 src.py`
+- Create the model

+      python3 src.py

-- ## Deploy Flask App:
+## Deploy Flask App:
 - Before deploying make sure that `model.onnx` is present in root directory.
-    - Now deploy the flask app using `main.py`
+- Now deploy the flask app.

+      python3 main.py

 <!---
 - ## Team: